ipfs-shipyard/npm-on-ipfs/README.md

 ## Configuration File

 We use [`rc`](https://github.com/dominictarr/rc) to parse configuration files.
-You can take a look at their order of precende when searching for configuration files on [their repository](https://github.com/dominictarr/rc#standards).
-Our app is `ipfsnpm`.
+Please see the [`rc` repository](https://github.com/dominictarr/rc#standards) for the order of precedence used when searching for configuration files.
+Our app is `ipfs-npm`.

+Please see the rc repository for the order of precedence used when searching for configuration files.

-For instance, if you want to always use a remote daemon, you could create a `~/.ipfsnpmrc` file like this:
+For instance, if you want to always use a remote daemon, you could create a `~/.ipfs-npmrc` file like this:

 ```json
 {